-

 Clothing

-The attire during the course of your journey is conservative and comfortable.
-Ensure to cover your shoulders, chest and your legs at least two inches below your knee’s for entrance at religious sites (which will be visited daily.) and to respect local customs.
-It is not necessary for women to cover your head or face.
-There is no need for formal attire for men or woman at any time during the course of the tour.
+The attire, during your journey, is conservative and comfortable.
+Ensure to cover your shoulders, chest, and your legs at least two inches below your knee’s for entrance at religious sites (which will be visited daily).
+There is no need for formal attire for men or woman at any time during the tour.
 Comfort and adaptability are the most important factors in determining what to pack.
 Be sure to pack at least one change of clothes, socks and undergarments in your carry-on luggage in case your baggage is delayed or lost!

 Be sure to have at least one or two good pairs of walking shoes, such as sneakers or hiking boots.
 If new, make sure you walk in them for a couple of weeks to break them in.
 It is not practical to wear any footwear with high or narrow heels, as the roads may not be paved or are uneven due to cobblestone.